lanking520/TweetyMapper/README.md

 HW Group 18
 ### Note
-Click [TweetyMapper](http://lowcost-env.k37mkpdspy.us-east-1.elasticbeanstalk.com/) to go to our Web App
+Click [TweetyMapper](http://lanking.me/TweetyMapper) to go to our Web App

 Deployed on Elastic Beanstalk, built on Flask web framework.

+Using IBM-Watson API to Predict Sentiment of the Tweets.

+Using Kafka/SQS with SNS to update tweets.

 Tweets are streamed using Twitter Streaming API via Tweepy.